gatsbyjs/gatsby/docs/blog/2019-03-19-migrating-from-wordpress-to-gatsby/index.md

 If you've been thinking about moving your blog from WordPress to a static site but have been putting it off due to fear of how long it will take and how much work it will be, I highly recommend giving it a shot.
 I'll give you the basics of what I did in case you also want to make the switch.

 - First, I downloaded the XML from WordPress in the **Tools -> Export** section.
-- I used the [ExitWP](https://github.com/thomasf/exitwp) tool to convert the XML to Markdown.
+- I used the [ExitWP](https://github.com/thomasf/exitwp) tool to convert the XML to markdown.
 This did about 50% of the work of converting the posts.
-- I converted tables to markdwon with the [HTML to Markdown Table Converter](https://jmalarcon.github.io/markdowntables/).
+- I converted tables to markdown with the [HTML to Markdown Table Converter](https://jmalarcon.github.io/markdowntables/).
 - I manually indented all code blocks, converted all four-indent spaced code blocks to GitHub style fenced codeblocks, and fixed all the broken lists.
 - I used Prettier on all the markdown files to try to make them consistent.
 Here is a little snippet I used to run Prettier on all the posts: